 At A&M he has led: conduct, prudential, resolution and financial crime reviews for global, EU and UK regulated financial entities – retail, private, commercial and investment banks, non-bank financial firms – and insurers to help demonstrate regulatory compliance / overcome issues to the satisfaction of EU, UK and US regulators; regulatory due diligence for Private Equity firms acquiring regulated financial entities; and expert witness and litigation support work in respect of regulatory compliance.

-As Deputy Head of the PRA, and earlier serving as a director of the Financial Services Authority (FSA), Mr. Sharma was responsible for major regulatory reforms including the liquidity, capital adequacy, (Vickers) ring-fencing, risk management, governance and senior persons standards for banks, and the solvency, technical provisions, risk management, governance and senior persons standards for insurers.
+As Deputy Head of the PRA, and earlier serving as a director of the Financial Services Authority (FSA), he was responsible for major regulatory reforms including the liquidity, capital adequacy, (Vickers) ring-fencing, risk management, governance and senior persons standards for banks, and the solvency, technical provisions, risk management, governance and senior persons standards for insurers.
+He led the U.K. regulator's negotiation and implementation of the BCBS's Basel 2 and 3 standards, the IAIS Common Framework standards and the EU Capital Requirements and Solvency II directives.
 He was also a member of the Bank Resolution Committee of the Bank of England.

 At the FSA, he was also responsible for the wholesale conduct implementation of the EU Markets in Financial Instruments Directive (MiFID), for the client-asset and client-money regime, and for the regulatory reporting regimes (COREP, FINREP, insurance).
 He participated in the FSA's reforms of the mortgage market and in the FSA's retail distribution review (RDR).
 He also led the FSA's risk review department of quantitative and qualitative risk specialists, responsible for validating the financial modeling of banks and insurance companies.